ddvlamin-searchingpi/SW-transformation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/SPraet/SW-transformation/blob/master/LICENSE) file for details
+This project is licensed under the MIT License — see the `LICENSE` file for details.

 ## Acknowledgements